grmwld/j.nome.s/README.md

 need [NPM][npm], the node package manager.
 Please follow the instructions provided on the [NPM website][npm] to install npm alongside node.
 Starting from nodejs 0.8, npm should be included.

+A number of provided helper scripts interact with mongodb, and thus require [pymongo][pymongo].
+It can be installed via pip or aptitude if you are in a debian environment.

 <a name="a1-2">
 #### Setting up the j.nome.s server